Abcdaire

 An abcdaire to bring order to the clutter of history

-An alphabetical list through which to learn the familiar vocabulary of Gallia and Peter, where A stands for "Anni d'oro" (the golden years, the 1950s, of course), B for Borsalino and Brunetta, C for "Casa di copie", F for flowers, V for veil, and many more.
+An alphabeticallist through which learn the words of the familiar lexicon of Gallia e Peter, in which A stands for “Anni d’oro” (The Golden Years, the 1950s), B for Borsalino and Brunetta, C for “Casa di copie” (House of Copies), F for Flowers, V for Veil, and many more.

 B for Brunetta